rudderlabs/rudderstack-docs/destinations/analytics/mixpanel.md

 Rudderstack will send 1 event to Mixpanel per `page` call.

-For Device mode, RudderStack offers three options for `page` calls:
+For Device mode, RudderStack offers the following three options for `page` calls:

-* RudderStack transforms the `page` call to the corresponding Mixpanel events. **This is the default behavior**.
-RudderStack sends all the `page` and `screen` calls with a single name (for e.g., `Loaded a Page`) with the corresponding properties of the call in the body and the **Track All Pages with a Consolidated Event Name** option enabled by default.
+* With **Track All Pages with a Consolidated Event Name** option enabled by default, RudderStack sends all the `page` and `screen` calls with the name `Loaded a Page` with the corresponding properties of the call.
 This allows you to leverage Mixpanel's reporting for page/screen analytics in the best possible way.
+Note that this option is given the **highest precedence**, even if the following two options (**Track Categorized Pages to Mixpanel** and **Track Named Pages to Mixpanel**) are enabled.

 * RudderStack tracks the categorized pages to Mixpanel.
-If you enable the **Track Categorized Pages to Mixpanel** option, RudderStack sends a `Viewed [category page_name] Page` event.
+If you enable the **Track Categorized Pages to Mixpanel** option, RudderStack sends a `Viewed [category] Page` event.
+If the page name is also present in the event, then `Viewed [category page_name] Page` event is sent.

 * RudderStack tracks the named pages to Mixpanel.
 If you enable the **Track Named Pages to Mixpanel** option, RudderStack will send a `Viewed [page_name] Page` event.

-{% hint style="info" %}
-If both **Track Categorized Pages to Mixpanel** and **Track Named Pages to Mixpanel** options are enabled, RudderStack sets a higher precedence for the **Track Categorized Pages to Mixpanel**.
-For instance, if you pass both the page category and name, (e.g. `rudderanalytics.page('category', 'name')`), RudderStack will send a `Viewed category name Page` event to Mixpanel.
-{% endhint %}
+Note that this option has the least precedence and comes to effect only if the above two options are disabled in the RudderStack dashboard.

 {% hint style="info" %}
 RudderStack expects atleast one of the three options listed above to be enabled for sending the `page` events to Mixpanel using device mode.